 So what is a writer supposed to do?
 Put aside her writing time to work on publicity?
 Not sleep?
 Give up leisure?
 Stop spending time with his family?
 Fortunately, Thinklings has come up with a solution.
 We call it “Platform in a Box.”
 Yesterday I started talking about how we at Thinklings do things a little differently in regard to how we get our income.
 Today I’m going to go over how we keep our expenses lower and how we cut down the normally expensive aspect of publishing.

 Thinklings is not a normal publisher . . . in so many ways.
 But we do have some common restraints and complaints that the big publishers also have.
 Primarily regarding profit.
 Publishers don’t turn large profits.
 Never have.
-Anyone who wants to go into publishing to become wealthy has another thing coming.
+Anyone who wants to go into publishing to become wealthy has another think coming.

 Archives